Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 ```

 Now, we don't really care _where_ our data is stored, we just care that wherever it is, it can be interacted with in the ways we expect.
 Using Protocols like this is more informative than just knowing that, for example, _"`blah` is a Unity Catalog catalog"_ - now we know that `blah` acts as a data source because we specify the need for it to support a `read` method.
-In addition, if `blah` were originally a SQL Server database but has now been migrated to Unity Catalog, nothing in the ETL code needs to change because all the orchestration code cares about is that the read behaviour is still supported.
-By modelling these capabilities as separate Protocol types we keep the contracts small and focused, and our orchestration logic stays completely agnostic about the actual implementation.
+In addition, if `blah` were originally a SQL Server database but has now been migrated to Unity Catalog, nothing in the ETL code needs to change because all the code cares about is that the read behaviour is still supported.
+By modelling these behaviours as separate Protocol types we keep the contracts small and focused, and our orchestration logic stays completely agnostic about the actual implementation.
 The input DALs to our ETL process could be:

 * Different concrete DALs for different systems
 * Mock objects for testing